Ensuring Compliance by Improving User Experience

 In addition to making processes easier to understand via automation, companies can greatly increase compliance by employing a user portal that provides "one-stop shopping" for all compliance workflows.
 A centralized portal removes any confusion or doubt about where employees need to go to initiate compliance procedures.
 Rather than scattering processes and forms among several different intranets, document management systems and Web sites, design a simple, uncluttered place for employees to quickly find and launch the correct process.

 Keep forms streamlined by only collecting the information that's truly necessary to the process.
-This will make required fields less of a burden on employees.
+This will make the required fields less of a burden on employees.
 In addition, follow best practices for form design.
 There are numerous resources for keeping forms as user-friendly as possible.
 Or work with your workflow management vendor to design and test your forms before implementation.

 Users need to see the positive changes first-hand

 The adage "seeing is believing" is definitely applicable when it comes to getting employees to adopt workflows that can help improve compliance.
-Automated workflows have all kinds of benefits beyond better compliance; for example, turnaround time for tasks is improved, processes are simpler and take less effort, and accuracy is improved.
+Automated workflows have all kinds of benefits beyond better compliance; for example, the turnaround time for tasks is improved, processes are simpler and take less effort, and accuracy is improved.

 However, just telling employees that they are going to realize all of these wonderful benefits in the way they do their jobs is generally not enough.
 When you are able to demonstrate the positive outcomes users and teams will experience, that's when excitement builds, and that's when your users will begin to get on board with using the workflows.
 Let's face it: outside of the HR or compliance departments, most employees are probably not motivated by better compliance effectiveness; they want to see and understand how automated workflows will affect them, and how their jobs will become easier.